cloud-elements/devportal/docs/elements/quickbooksenterprise/setup.md

 # API Provider Setup

 To authenticate a {{page.heading}} you need to install Ground2Cloud and the Cloud Elements QuickBooks Connector (CE Connector) on the machine running QuickBooks.
+Ground2Cloud and the CE Connector enable the Cloud Elements servers to communicate with an on premise installation of Quickbooks Enterprise.

 After you install Ground2Cloud and the CE Connector, use the **Configured Application Name** and **Host Name/IP** to authenticate an element instance.
 If you already installed Ground2Cloud and just need to locate your information, see [Locate Credentials for Authentication](#locate-credentials-for-authentication).
 If you need to install Ground2Cloud, see [Install Ground2Cloud](#install-ground2cloud)

-3. In **Host Name/IP**, enter the address of the application endpoint.
-In most cases, this will be a [Ground2Cloud](/docs/guides/ground-2-cloud) address.
-The Ground2Cloud endpoint will look something like: `https://1234.g2c.cloud-elements.com`.
-Where `1234` is the number specific to your application.
-The reason for using Ground2Cloud is so that the Cloud Elements servers can communicate with an on-premise installation of Quickbooks Enterprise, without the need to open up firewalls to your site.

 {% include callout.html content="<strong>On this page</strong></br><a href=#locate-credentials-for-authentication>Locate Credentials for Authentication</a></br><a href=#create-an-application>Create an Application</a></br><a href=#set-up-events>Set Up Events</a>" type="info" %}